Our Mission: Why do we exist?

 - Supporting or initiating ministries and projects that serve people locally and globally in word and deed with justice and mercy

-- Multiplying the Church by partnering with other like-minded churches in a church planting movement that extends through Chesterfield County, the city of Richmond, and the Commonwealth of Virginia resulting in at least 12 new churches by 2020
+- Multiplying the Church by partnering with other like-minded churches in a church planting movement that extends through Chesterfield County, the city of Richmond, and the Commonwealth of Virginia.

 - Sending people on short-term mission efforts and through some committing to life-time missionary service.
 While we proclaim the gospel and plant churches locally we will extend it globally.

 We might be described as a mission-fellowship.
 While we will do many things there are two that are of special emphasis: authentic community and bold confidence in the gospel as we share it with our friends and neighbors.
 We see the confluence of these two things in scripture.
 1 Thessalonians 2:8 says, “We loved you so much that we were delighted to share with you not only the gospel of God but our lives as well.”
 As we proclaim and embody the gospel with our neighbors it has a transforming effect on both Christians and non-Christians.

 A growing follower of Jesus is someone for whom the gospel is transforming the life-changing the way he or she thinks (mind), feels (emotions), and acts (will).
 He or she is motivated by the love of Jesus to live under the direction of the Bible and by the power of the Holy Spirit.

 This includes teaching spiritual disciplines, developing biblical convictions, training to share their faith, discovering spiritual gifts, mobilizing people for ministry, and developing leaders who will reproduce other leaders.